 This simple recipe version tastes like the original that we used to cook when we visited our folks in Ilocos Sur, Philippines.
 Please take note; we bought the ingredients in Asia market here in Australia unplanned what to cook.
-Bought the muscovado or molasses cane sugar from an Asian shop to be specific as you will never find that from the big grocery stores.
-I finally come up with Patupat or Ilocanong Tupig thinking where to use the banana leaves.
+Bought the muscovado or molasses cane sugar from an Asian shop to be specific as you will never find that from the supermarkets.
+I finally came up with Patupat or Ilocanong Tupig thinking where to use the banana leaves.
 Obviously, the preparation is not as exactly done in the Philippines with our limited resources here.
 It turns out to taste great!

 PATUPAT RECIPE, SUMAN or TUPIG RECIPE in Ilocano version